Dark Fluxes from Accreting Black Holes and Direct Detections: Dark Matter Produced from keV Environment near Black Holes

+One source of X-ray radiations is the active galactic nucleus (AGN), which is a compact region at the center of a galaxy that has extremely high luminosity.
+Broad-band emission from radio wave of $O(10^{-3})$ keV to gamma-ray of $O(10^{3})$ keV has been observed, which is powered by accretion of matters surrounding supermassive black holes ranging from $10^5M_{\odot}$ to $10^9M_{\odot}$.
+For supermassive black holes with typical mass $M\sim 10^6 M_{\odot}$, the luminosity is $L \sim 10^{44}$ erg/s.
+At the galactic center of the Milky Way galaxy, there is a supermassive black hole with mass $4\times10^6M_{\odot}$ which powers the compact radio source Sgr A* and is about $8$ kpc from Earth \cite{Gillessen:2008qv,Gillessen:2013}, which might be a possible source for the dark matter fluxes.
+In our Galactic center, the luminosity of Sgr A$*$ \cite{Corrales:2020jin, Manshanden:2018tze} and other low luminosity AGNs is in the order of $10^{-3}L_E$.
+For very active galaxies, the bolometric luminosities can be higher than $10^{2} L_E$.

+Except for the matter accretion of AGNs, around stellar-mass black holes with stellar companions, the accretion of matter is also happening.
+They are so-called X-Ray black hole binaries (BHBs).
+The candidates include Cygnus X-1, XTE J1650-500 and GX 339-4 \cite{Hanke:2008ia,Miller:2003wr,Gallo:2008iz}.
+A density cusp of quiescent X-ray binaries can also be found in the central parsec of the Galaxy \cite{Galaxy2018}.
+There are two kinds of X-ray spectra of the accreting black holes.
+In the so-called high-soft state, the X-ray spectrum is composed of a strong and narrow peak at a few keV and a soft power-law spectrum up to hundreds of keV.
+The low-hard state peaks below 1 keV while the Comptonized component is extended up to 100 keV.
+The luminosity of the high-soft state can be near or much higher than $L_E$, while the low-hard state is usually two orders of magnitude below the Eddington luminosity $L_E$.

 The widely considered accretion flow model is the so-called Shakura-Sunyaev model \cite{Shakura:1972te}, which is used for the observed emission energies less than 10 keV.
 This thin disk model was also worked out by Lynden-Bell, Pringle and Rees \cite{LyndenBell:1974kk}, and a general relativistic treatment for the inner part of the disk can be found in Novikov and Thorne's \cite{Novikov:1973, Page:1974he}.
-For the purpose of order of magnitude estimation of this paper, the simple Shakura-Sunyaev disk model suffices.
-We use the notations $r=R/R_s$ and $m=M/M_{\odot}$.
+For the purpose of order of magnitude estimation of this paper, we take the Shakura-Sunyaev model as an example to show that they can produce keV emission.
+There are many more variants of accretion models.
+As long as they can produce X-rays, our following discussion remains relevant.
+We use the notations $r=R/R_s$ and $m_{BH}=M/M_{\odot}$.
 The local radiation energy flux from unit surface at the radius $R$ of the disk is determined by the gravitational energy release ${\mathcal{E}_r} =\frac{\mathcal{E}_0}{r^3}\left( 1- \sqrt{ 3/r } \right)$, where $ {\mathcal{E}_0} = \frac{3}{16\pi} \frac{\dot{M} c^2}{\Rs^2} $.
 The luminosity is related to the accreting rate via $L={f_s} \dot{M}c^2$, where ${f_s}\simeq0.06$ for the Schwarzschild black hole and ${f_s}\simeq0.4$ for the extremal Kerr black hole \cite{Pringle:1981ds}.